AnimaLibera/GeneralPurposeLicense/README.md

 Terms with are legaly invalid should be replaced by legaly valid Terms with are essential Close.

 ### Termination
-The License terminate automaticaly when the Licensee stops using the Rights permitted by this License.
+The License terminate automaticaly when the Licensee stops using and wanting the Rights permitted by this License.

 ### Jurisdiction
 Jurisdiction should be the Law of the Federal Republic of Germany.